martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-While Patti kept reading Rimbaud as if he were her closest friend, plus listening to Bob Dylan, she kept inspired by her writing until becoming a recognized poet and musician, someone who came out of the streets as the sound of her own bohemian rhapsody.
+While Patti kept reading Rimbaud as if he were her closest friend and listening to Bob Dylan, she was inspired by her writing until becoming a recognized poet and musician, someone who came out of the streets as the sound of her own bohemian rhapsody.

-Faraway from a traditional love, Patti and Robert laid a strong friendship until the end.
-In her own words: "He was the artist of my life."
-However, they both decided to choose the dark side of art: "We were as Hansel and Gretel and we were ventured out into the black forest of the world."
+Far from traditional love, Patti and Robert had a strong friendship until the end.
+In her own words, "He was the artist of my life."
+However, they both decided to choose the dark side of art: "We were as Hansel and Gretel, and we were ventured out into the black forest of the world."

 View all my reviews